Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 HMRC Processing Time

-How long does it take for a tax rebate to reach your bank?
+How long does it take a tax rebate to reach your bank?

+How long does a tax rebate take?
 For most kinds of refund, everything moves pretty quickly once HMRC have approved the amount.
-They do generally take about 8-10 weeks to sort out their end of things, though.
+As for how long it takes HMRC to process a tax return, though, you're probably looking at 8-10 weeks for them to sort out their end of things.

 HMRC Processing Time